Saturday 7th March 2026. Doors 7pm

 Salisbury Rugby Club

-£2.50 from each ticket is donated to Salisbury Hospice.
+£2.50 from each ticket goes to Salisbury Hospice.

 St Johns Place, Salisbury

-£2.50 from each ticket is donated to Salisbury Hospice and St Johns Place charities.
+£2.50 from each ticket is donated to St John’s Place charity and Salisbury Hospice charity.

 Irish Music on Tour (IMOT) Salisbury is a not for profit organisation that brings the cream of Irish musicians to the cathedral city, and raises money for local charities.